 Cindi, age 19

-Having the choice to have an open adoption, made it easier for me to make the hard decision of allowing someone else to raise my child.
-I never had to wonder, ‘Is my child okay?’ because I already knew.
-Lynn always took the time to call me with updates as well as write me letters, and send me pictures.
+Having the choice of open adoption made it easier for me to make the hard decision of allowing someone else to raise my child.
+I never had to wonder ‘Is my child okay?’ because I already knew.
+Lynn always took the time to call me with updates as well as send letters and pictures.
 I will never forget the excitement I felt when I would receive pictures in the mail!
 To see her smile and the joy in her mom’s and dad’s face, was so comforting to me.

 Brad and Lynn always made it known to me that their door was always open.
 Did I always walk through that door as the years passed by?
 No, but just knowing I could, made all the difference in the world to me.